lightning/bolts/04-onion-routing.md

   - if the onion HMAC is incorrect:
     - return an `invalid_onion_hmac` error.
   - if the ephemeral key in the onion is unparsable:
-    - return `invalid_onion_key` error.
+    - return an `invalid_onion_key` error.
-  - if an otherwise unspecified, transient error occurs in the outgoing channel (i.e. during forwarding to its receiving peer), e.g. channel capacity reached, too many in-flight HTLCs, etc.:
+  - if, during forwarding to its receiving peer, an otherwise unspecified, transient error occurs in the outgoing channel (e.g. channel capacity reached, too many in-flight HTLCs, etc.):
     - return a `temporary_channel_failure` error.
   - if an otherwise unspecified, permanent error occurs during forwarding to its receiving peer (e.g. channel recently closed):
     - return a `permanent_channel_failure` error.
-  - if the outgoing channel has requirements advertised in its `channel_announcement` `features`, which were NOT included in the onion:
+  - if the outgoing channel has requirements advertised in its `channel_announcement`'s `features`, which were NOT included in the onion:
     - return a `required_channel_feature_missing` error.
   - if the receiving peer specified by the onion is NOT known:
     - return an `unknown_next_peer` error.